-The vulnerability as described in ISO/IEC TR 24772-1:2019 clause 6.56 applies to Python.
+The vulnerability as described in ISO/IEC 24772-1 subclause 6.56 applies to Python.
 Python has undefined behaviour in the following instances, among others:

 The behaviour of the Future class encapsulating the asynchronous execution of a callable is undefined if the add_done_callback(fn) method (which attaches the callable fn to the future) raises a BaseException exception.